 The most common symptom of a bad brake booster check valve is a stiff brake pedal.
 You may also notice issues like trouble braking or a check engine light on your dashboard.

-Here’s a more detailed list of the most common symptoms of a bad brake booster check valve:
+Here’s a more detailed list of the signs of a bad or failing vacuum brake booster check valve to look for:

 1. Hard Brake Pedal